-Continuing the Anthony Bordain List I am now almost 77 exposing myself to the most nourishing traditions and super healthy complete foods I can find.
-The purpose is to fill my life with the most vibrant healthy, most nourishing, delicious food.
-So let’s return to my first hero and his other two favorites, caviar, and marrow bones.
+Continuing the Anthony Bordain List I am now 76 years young exposing myself to the most nourishing traditions and super healthy foods I can find.
+The purpose of this is to fill my body with the most vibrant, healthy, nourishing, and delicious food.
+So let’s return to my food hero and his other two super foods, caviar, and marrow bones.

 Marrow Bones5> Photo and recipe from honestcooking.com/prepare and serve marrow bones